obertscheiderfhwn/RTMsim/README.md

 CTRIA3 587 0 262 333 259
 CTRIA3 588 0 232 259 333
 ```
-Nodes are described by the keyword GRID, followed by a grid number, followed by a blank and three fileds with the x, y and z coordinates of the node.
-The triangular cells are defined by the keyword CTRIA3, followed by a cell number, followed by a zero7, followed by the three node numbers which constitute the cell.
+Nodes are described by the keyword `GRID`, followed by a grid number, followed by a blank and three fileds with the x, y and z coordinates of the node.
+The triangular cells are defined by the keyword `CTRIA3`, followed by a cell number, followed by a zero, followed by the three node numbers which constitute the cell.
 Nodes and elements need not be sorted nor starting with one.
-Cell sets are defined by the keyword SET followed by ‘ N = ’ and the cell numbers separated by commas.
+Cell sets are defined by the keyword `SET` followed by ` N = ` and the cell numbers separated by commas.
 Not more than 6 cell numbers per line.
 If another line is required for additional cell numbers, these follow after 8 blanks.
 Up to four sets can be defined.
 Mesh files of this type can be created with common meshing tools.
 The authors used Altair HyperWorks but also free software tools like SALOMEMECA, GMSH or NETGEN can be used.

+# Input parameters

-The new simulation tool is executed with a well-defined list of parameters specified in an input text file or in the GUI.
+RTMsim is executed with a well-defined list of parameters specified in an input text file or in the GUI.

-DESCRIBE THE CODE, GUI AND THE TEXTFILE HERE
+DESCRIBE GUI AND INPUT TEXT FILE HERE

-- Basic code structure/functions and input parameters for GUI and textfile
+# Run simulation

 In order to use RTMsim follow the following steps:
 - Download Julia from https://julialang.org/downloads/ and add Julia to path such that can be started from command line.